 - Any catastrophic property loss, data incident, or other loss which involves a fatality or bodily injury, should be telephoned to RMTD claims staff at (406)444-2421 by the immediate supervisor or his/her designee as early as possible the day of the incident, or, if after normal business hours (i.e. 8:00 a.m. to 5:00 p.m.), the next day.
 The ‘Report of Incident’ must be signed by the supervisor and submitted to RMTD within 24 hours.

 - For all other losses, the immediate supervisor or designee must assure that a Report of Incident form is accurately completed, signed, and sent to RMTD within 5 business days.
 Claims that are not reported within 60 days may be denied.

 - A Report of Incident form should be initiated even if no injury or property damage resulted from the incident.
-An incident that occurs today with little consequence for the agency involved, may have serious consequences for others at some future date.
+An incident that occurs today with little consequence for the agency or university involved, may have serious consequences for others at some future date.

 - Do not furnish information on claims or lawsuits to unauthorized persons other than law enforcement officials.
 Obtain names and address of witness.
 Refer all other questions to RMTD.